 🧾 Ingredients Used

-- Eggs: This will bind your brownie batter together and help them rise.
+- Eggs: This holds the batter together and help the brownies set.

-- Butter: Melted butter makes these low-carb brownies fudgy and delicious.
+- Butter: Melted butter makes everything soft and fudgy.

 - Add the butter to a small saucepan over low-medium heat.
 Once melted, cook the butter until it turns golden brown and has a nutty aroma.
 Whisk constantly.